Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: DRL Implementation Details

 \subsection{Hyperparameters}

-The parameters of the MPP instances, presented in Table \ref{tab:env_params}, are chosen based on domain knowledge to generate problem instances that closely reflect real-world scenarios.
+The parameters of the MPP instances, presented in Table \ref{tab:env_params}, are chosen based on domain knowledge to generate problem instances reflecting real-world scenarios.

-Table \ref{tab:ppo_sac_hyperparameters} provides the hyperparameters of projected and vanilla PPO and SAC.
-Hyperparameter tuning is performed using Bayesian optimization via the Weights \& Biases platform \cite{biewald_experiment_2020}.
-Only a selected subset of hyperparameters are optimized, each bounded by specified minimum and maximum values in Table \ref{tab:ppo_sac_hyperparameters}.
-The tuning process uses the objective value as the primary selection criterion, prioritizing feasible solutions whenever possible.
+Table \ref{tab:ppo_sac_hyperparameters} lists the hyperparameters of projected and loss-augmented PPO and SAC.
+Hyperparameter tuning is performed using Bayesian optimization.
+Only a selected subset of hyperparameters is optimized, each bounded by specified minimum and maximum values in Table \ref{tab:ppo_sac_hyperparameters}.
+The tuning process uses the objective value as the primary selection criterion, prioritizing feasibility whenever possible.